 The goal of the GI Bill transfer program is to keep mid-career military members in uniform, which is why there are minimum service requirements and why the GI Bill transfer program requires military members to incur more service time.
 This will not apply to military members who are eligible for the Post 9/11 GI Bill, but who have already separated or retired from active duty – all transfers must be made while the member is still in military service.

-The Montgomery GI Bill is NOT eligible to transfer to dependents.
+The Montgomery GI Bill is NOT eligible for transfer to dependents.